 Many people remain unaware that they even have one as they have no symptoms.

-However, larger hiatal hernias can cause symptoms such as:
+However, larger hiatal hernias can cause

 - black or bloody stools